JiangJinsong/CP3407-myclean-app-group-10/README.md

    - Priority: High
    - Estimation: 4 days

+5. Title: Cleaner Earnings and Statistics Dashboard

-8. **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
+   Description: **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
    - Priority: Medium
    - Estimation: 3 days

+6. Title: Customer Ratings and Reviews

-9. **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
+   Description: **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
    - Priority: Medium
    - Estimation: 2 days

+7. Title: Cleaner Availability Calendar Management

-10. **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
+   Description: **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
    - Priority: High
    - Estimation: 3 days

+8. Title: In-App Messaging Between Customer and Cleaner

-11. **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
+   Description: **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
    - Priority: Low
    - Estimation: 2 days

+9. Title: Admin Cleaner Identity Verification

-11. **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
+   Description: **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
    - Priority: Low
    - Estimation: 4 days

+10. Title: Eco-Friendly Cleaning Options for Customers

-11. **As a customer**, I want to see eco-friendly cleaning options, so I can make sustainable choices.
+   Description: **As a customer**, I want to see eco-friendly cleaning options, so I can make sustainable choices.
    - Priority: Low
    - Estimation: 2 days